The Food That Built America

 Frequently Asked Questions

-New episodes air primarily on the History Channel and are typically available for streaming the next day on the History app.
-Previous seasons can also be found on major streaming platforms like Hulu and Disney+.
+New episodes air on The History Channel and are usually available for streaming the next day on the History app and website.
+You can also find previous seasons on major streaming platforms like Hulu and Disney Plus.

 FAQ Refined:: March 2026